Kiuwan logo

 Kiuwan’s Code Security is a high-speed, scalable solution that detects security vulnerabilities in source code across a wide range of programming languages and frameworks.
 It facilitates early integration of security practices (a “shift-left” approach) and is designed to be plug-and-play with major DevOps IDEs and tools.
 Whether on-premise or as a SaaS offering, Kiuwan ensures that development, build, and security teams have the insights they need to understand and remediate vulnerabilities effectively.

-Code Analysis
+Code Quality

 This tool goes beyond simple defect tracking to enforce coding guidelines that help management, development, and quality assurance teams control costs and improve software quality.
-Kiuwan Code Analysis evaluates performance, efficiency, maintainability, and portability, offering detailed reports, metrics, and remediation guidance.
+Kiuwan Code Quality evaluates performance, efficiency, maintainability, and portability, offering detailed reports, metrics, and remediation guidance.
 It provides a framework for continuous improvement in the software development process.

 Insights for Open Source Security